ascalotoru/reddit-stream-video/README.md

 Installing on Firefox
 ---------------------
-The simplest way to install the script is opening in raw format from GitHub and when the browsers asks click install.
+The simplest way to install the script is opening in raw format from GitHub and when the browser asks click install.

 Installing on Chrome
 --------------------
-Download the script an drag to the extension tab.
+Download the script and drag to the extension tab.